Dequindre Cut: Description

 The railroad line that once ran through the Dequindre Cut runs roughly northwest/southeast at street level through Hamtramck and on to Royal Oak.
 The Cut begins south of Mack Avenue and runs along the east edge of the Eastern Market.
 The grade separation gradually increases heading south.
 It eventually reaches and stays 25 feet beneath grade until it enters the riverfront area south of Jefferson Avenue.

 A substantial portion of the Cut has been converted into a greenway.
 The greenway runs from Mack Avenue south to Woodbridge Street, between Jefferson Avenue and the Detroit River.
 The Dequindre Trail connects the Cut between Woodbridge Street and the William G. Milliken State Park and Harbor along the International Riverfront.

 The greenway currently houses a paved path with separate lanes for both pedestrians and bicycles.
 Access ramps to the Cut have been constructed at Lafayette Street, Gratiot Avenue, and Wilkins Street.
 Graffiti on the bridge abutments along the trail were intentionally left in place during the construction of the greenway.

-History

-The rail line was built in the 1830s by the Detroit and Pontiac Railroad, a predecessor of Canadian National Railway subsidiary Grand Trunk Western Railroad.
-By the 1920s, there were over 400 industries operating on Detroit's east side.
-However, the combination of the city's haphazard street plan, the expansion of large factories, and the substantial network of rail tracks conspired to slow traffic within the city, particularly in the east-west direction.
-In 1923, the city of Detroit and the railroad began a plan to build 22 grade separations; both parties agreed to share the cost.

-One of the tracks to be regraded was the line paralleling St. Aubin.
-These tracks ran from the northwest, where they connected with a network of other lines, to the southeast, where the tracks turned to parallel the river and supplied a number of large factories, including the Detroit-Michigan Stove Plant, the United States Rubber Company Plant, and the Parke-Davis Research Laboratory.
-The tracks terminated at the Brush Street Station in downtown Detroit.

-By March 1930, sixteen of the crossings of the Dequindre Cut were finished, including the Chestnut Street Bridge; the nearby Antietam Avenue Bridge was completed soon thereafter.
-These two bridges are particularly significant in their illustration of the construction of the time and their relationship to the right-of-way below.